FACTS AT A GLANCE

 LOCATION: Interstate 80, between San Francisco and Alameda

-STRUCTURE: Suspension, tunnel, cantilever and truss
+STRUCTURE: Suspension, tunnel, skyway

 LENGTH: 8.4 miles (including approaches and toll plaza)

 - Original Structure: November 1936

 - New Structure (Just the Eastern Span): September 2013

 - 1936 Structure: $77 million (including the Transbay Transit Terminal)

 - 2013 Structure (Just the Eastern Span): $6.4 billion

 Weekday Peak Carpools: $2.50

 FY 2012-13 TOTAL TOLL-PAID VEHICLES: 45,071,936